 - Check for damage from falling branches

-– Ensure proper drainage for upcoming winter
+- Ensure proper drainage for the upcoming winter

 - Look for ice dam formation